Rachel Tillett

 My Counselling Room

 I want you to feel comfortable in our sessions.
 My room is set back from the roadside with plenty of natural light with a big cosy chair.
-Located on the ground floor there is also a loo next door.
+It is also accessible by wheelchair and has a private toilet located near the entrance.

-There is off-street parking available and a secure space for bicycles and there is a bus stop at the road end.
+There is off-street parking available, a secure space for bikes and a bus stop at the road end.

 Woodthorpe, York, YO24